 Unfortunately, ferrets often develop cancer early in life and will require yearly examinations from a vet so you can catch it early if it affects your pet.
-Every ferret over three will need yearly bloodwork and x-rays to keep them healthy.
+Every ferret over 3 will need yearly bloodwork and X-rays to stay healthy.

-Ferrets make wonderful pets, and they aren’t hard to raise.
-The initial cost of the large cage can put some people off, but it’s a one-time purchase that will also be suitable for any other ferrets you might get in the future.
+Ferrets make wonderful pets and they aren’t hard to raise.
+The initial cost of the large cage can put off some people, but it’s a one-time purchase that will also be suitable for any other ferrets you might get in the future.
 Yearly upkeep is not that expensive, and routine maintenance is not as difficult as it is for other cage animals.
 Ferrets can use a litter box, and they don’t require a constant supply of timothy hay.